turi-code/userguide/timeseries/timeseries-data.md

 In many practical time series analysis problems, we require observations to be over uniform time intervals.
 However, data is often in the form of non-uniform events with accompanying time stamps.
-As a result, one common prerequisite for time series applications is to convert a time series that is potentially irregularly sampled to one that is sampled at a regular frequency (or to a frequency different from the input data source).
+As a result, one common prerequisite for time series applications is to convert any time series that is potentially irregularly sampled to one that is sampled at a regular frequency (or to a frequency different from the input data source).